kotcleague/kotcleague.github.io/README.md

 `#/players/player-id` for players.
 The league format lives at `#/format`.

 Pushes to `main` build the site to Vite's ignored `dist/` directory and deploy that output through the GitHub Pages artifact workflow.
-Generated site files are not committed to the repository.